Cold Email Deliverability: How to Land in the Inbox

 By systematically checking each of these areas, you can pinpoint the source of the trouble and get your campaigns back on track.
 This process isn't about finding blame; it's about diagnosing the issue so you can apply the right fix.
 Often, a small adjustment is all it takes to make a big difference in your inbox placement.
 Let's walk through the most common culprits and how you can address them.

-Identify Common Technical Problems
+How to Spot Common Technical Problems

 Sometimes, the biggest deliverability roadblocks are tiny technical errors hiding in your DNS settings.
 A single misplaced character in your SPF record or a mismanaged DKIM key can cause major headaches.
 These authentication records are what prove to receiving servers that you are who you say you are.
 Any inconsistencies can make you look suspicious.
 Common challenges often stem from DMARC alignment issues, where your "From" address domain doesn't match the domains in your SPF and DKIM signatures.
 Regularly audit your DNS records to ensure everything is configured correctly and there are no typos or outdated information that could be sending your emails to spam.